 Just past Combwich, I encountered a field of sheep, which made a nice change from the cows.

 Most of the sheep were off to my left at the water’s edge, while a handful were in front of me and one or two to my right.
-As I approached, the sheep on my left took fright and legged it, charging off into the field.
+As I approached, the sheep on my right took fright and legged it, charging off across the field.
 The sheep on the path in front of me followed their flockmates to my right.
 And then, sheep being sheep, all the others followed them too.

 The net result of this was that, in order to escape from me, almost the entire flock climbed onto the path and paraded itself before my eyes.
 Sheep that wouldn’t otherwise have been anywhere near me made a special effort to come almost within touching distance.

 I was now making my way around the fields known as the Pawlett Hams (‘ham’ meaning enclosure’).
 Back in the twelfth century, these were assessed as being the richest 2,000 acres in England.
 They looked much like any other field to me.

 Looking ahead, meanwhile, I could see the extraordinary flatness of the Somerset Levels and Moors with the isolated hill of Brent Knoll rising in the distance.

 My next major obstacle was the Huntspill River, a long, straight artificial river dug in 1940 in order to channel water to an armaments factory at Puriton.
 It meets the Parrett at a large sluice, upon which the path snakes around the back of a hut set on top of it.